Greek PM hails debt compromise, public sceptical

 A poll published on Monday before the deal showed 84 percent of Greeks felt uncertainty would persist even with the disbursal of money and only 10 percent thought it would save the country.

+Greek newspapers were split along party lines on the deal.
+Greece's top-selling daily Ta Nea showed a smiley face on its front page next to the headline: "The first smile for Greece" while the Six Days daily called it "a disastrous compromise".

-Greece's main stock market index closed up 0.3 percent but bank stocks tumbled nearly 10 percent on fears that a debt buyback plan might further erode their battered capital.
+Greece's main stock market index initially rose on the news, but dipped in early afternoon trade as bank stocks tumbled over 10 percent on fears that a debt buyback plan might further erode their battered capital.

 "The positive side is that we've been given some oxygen to continue breathing for a period of time and finally see a stop to this haggling on getting and not getting the tranche," said Takis Zamanis, chief trader at Beta Securities.